kristofhuszar/kristofhuszar.github.io/research.md

 ## Publications

-Papers with multiple versions are listed only once.
+Papers with multiple versions are listed once.

 ### Journal Articles